 Child support can also be determined once paternity is established, either by ROP or a Paternity Order from the court when an ROP has not been signed.

-Call Metro Law and Mediation at 612-548-4453 to schedule a free consultation with one of our attorneys regarding your paternity issue.
+Call Walker and Galili Law at 612-548-4453 to schedule a free consultation with one of our attorneys regarding your paternity issue.

 Spousal maintenance can be modified at the request of either party if a Karon waiver was not included in the original Judgement and Decree.